 Satsuma Plum is a medium-sized tree that is typically grown for its edible qualities.
 It produces red round fruit (technically 'drupes') with gold variegation and dark red flesh which are usually ready for picking from mid to late summer.
 Note that the fruits have hard inedible pits inside which must be removed before eating or processing.
 The fruits have a sweet taste and a juicy texture.

 The fruit are most often used in the following ways:

 Features & Attributes

 Satsuma Plum is clothed in stunning clusters of fragrant white flowers along the branches in early spring before the leaves.
-It has forest green foliage throughout the season.
+It has forest green deciduous foliage.
 The pointy leaves turn yellow in fall.
 The fruits are showy red drupes with gold variegation, which are carried in abundance in mid summer.
 The fruit can be messy if allowed to drop on the lawn or walkways, and may require occasional clean-up.

 This is a deciduous tree with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This plant will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Aside from its primary use as an edible, Satsuma Plum is sutiable for the following landscape applications;

 - Orchard/Edible Landscaping